-The Trust issues Shares to and redeems Shares from Authorized Participants on an ongoing basis, but only in one or more "Baskets" (with a Basket being a block of 10,000 Shares).
-The Trust will not issue fractions of a Basket

-The creation and redemption of Baskets will be made only in exchange for the delivery to the Trust, or the distribution by the Trust, of the number of whole and fractional ETH represented by each Basket being created or redeemed, which is determined by dividing (x) the number of ETH owned by the Trust at 4:00 p.m., New York time, on the trade date of a creation or redemption order, after deducting the number of ETH representing the U.S. dollar value of accrued but unpaid fees and expenses of the Trust (converted using the Index Price at such time, and carried to the eighth decimal place), by (y) the number of Shares outstanding at such time (with the quotient so obtained calculated to one one-hundredmillionth of one ETH (i.e., carried to the eighth decimal place)), and multiplying such quotient by 10,000 (the "Basket Amount").
-The U.S. dollar value of a Basket is calculated by multiplying the Basket Amount by the Index Price as of the trade date (the "Basket NAV").
-The Basket NAV multiplied by the number of Baskets being created or redeemed is referred to as the "Total Basket NAV."
+According to the Annual Report, the Trust will issue Shares to Authorized Participants from time to time, but only in one or more Baskets (with a Basket being a block of 100 Shares).
+The Trust will not issue fractions of a Basket.
+The creation of Baskets will be made only in exchange for the delivery to the Trust, or the distribution by the Trust, of the number of whole and fractional ETH represented by each Basket being created, which is determined by dividing (x) the number of ETH owned by the Trust at 4:00 p.m., E.T., on the trade date of a creation order, after deducting the number of ETH representing the U.S. dollar value of accrued but unpaid fees and expenses of the Trust (converted using the Index Price at such time, and carried to the eighth decimal place), by (v) the number of Shares outstanding at such time (with the quotient so obtained calculated to one one-hundred-millionth of one ETH (i.e., carried to the eighth decimal place)), and multiplying such quotient by 100 (the "Basket Amount").
 All questions as to the calculation of the Basket Amount will be conclusively determined by the Sponsor and will be final and binding on all persons interested in the Trust.
+The Basket Amount multiplied by the number of Baskets being created is the "Total Basket Amount."
 The number of ETH represented by a Share will gradually decrease over time as the Trust's ETH are used to pay the Trust's expenses.
-As of December 31, 2023, each Share represented approximately 0.0096 of one ETH.
+As of June 30, 2023, each Share represented approximately 0.0097 of one ETH.